GuilinDev/peerReviewAlgo/bq.md

 Secondly, the growth of xx company is so impressive, it is not only an xx (online retail shop/search engine/social media network), it also has a wide range of products like xx1, xx2, xx3, xx4(Alexa, kindle, fire tablet and TV, Amazon web service, etc).
 There are so many fantastic technologies and products here.
 I will never feel boring if I am in xx.
 And I’ll be excited about all the amazing things around me everyday.
 I can learn a lot of new technologies here.
 Beside that, I can also work with great people here for solutions with full-stack point of view, by engaging requirements, front-end, back-end, storage and all the other stuff.

+## Diffcult BQ

+### 1. Tell me about time when you worked successfully as a member of a team.

+### 2. How Do You Handle Conflict in the Workplace?
+**Situation**: A few months ago when I worked as a software engineer at Exxx, I was leading a team who had been tasked with solving monitoring plugin in some software.
+Another software team was working on a parallel program that was intended to eventually intertwine with our program.
+At one point, one of the senior members of the other team sent an email out accusing us of intentionally delaying their program so they could have extra time to finish the work by integrating our feature in new release before that agile sprint.
+**Task**: I had to make sure the plugin should be published in time, otherwise our sprint would be postponed and rearanged.
+**Approach**: Rather than send a retaliatory email out to him, and escalate the conflict further, instead I invited him to a meeting room.
+We talked about our two programs we were developing, and I had him walk me through his project and how it worked.
+I then showed him what we were doing and how the two programs would eventually overlap.
+During this process we realized that our work had set his team back, but that it was simply a result of the testing process we were doing.
+**Result**: Once he realized it was an accident and in no way malicious, he relaxed, and we set about coming up with a schedule that would allow us to test our end without stalling out work on his end.
+We also inform our managers to let him know the problems and our solutions, this can make my manager life easier on high level scope in case in future he came across the similar situations among his team members.
+I realized that dealing with conflict is never easy but I would do is to make sure I tackle it head on quickly, it is the key to success.
+Now when I work on parallel programs, I try to make it a point to seek out the other teams' progress too, and discuss game plans before the releases.

 ## Most challenging project

 The most challenging project is my current network monitoring system.
 It is challenging because I need to implement all the new features on my own.
 It requires me to build monitoring tools for telecommunication network for both cloud-native and legacy systems.
 I haven’t done too much related to docker and kubernetes before.
 And It also requires me to build Kafka clusters for the service.
 I haven’t developed any Kafka before either.